mike-starr/webgl-deferred-lighting/README.md

 ---

-\* In 15 years as a software engineer I've never seen the proper version of that pattern used; seemed like a good time to try.
+\* In 15 years as a software engineer, I've never seen the proper version of that pattern used.
+Seemed like a good time to try.